-3.5 On 4th April 2020, the Government introduced Regulations under the Coronavirus Act 2020 providing for formal Authority meetings to be held "virtually" i.e. with remote access (including telephone and video conference) for Authority Members, the press and the public.
-The Regulations, which at present remain in force until 7th May 2021, also provide that an Annual Meeting need not be held until 2021.
+3.5 On 4 April 2020, the Government introduced Regulations under the Coronavirus Act 2020 providing for formal Authority meetings to be held "virtually" i.e. with remote access (including telephone and video conference) for Authority Members, the press and the public.
+The Regulations, which remained in force until 7 May 2021, also provided that an Annual Meeting need not be held until 2021.